 Catholic:”How do you know there are only 66 books in the Bible since the Bible is supposed to be your only and final authority?”

 Now, how did a believing Jew who lived like 100 years before Christ (or before the pope of Rome) know that the books of Isaiah or Joel were Scripture?
-Catholics would answer that:
+Catholics give two answers:

-1. the believing Jew didn’t know what was Scripture.
-If this is true, that means the Lord Jesus was wrong to have held the people accountable to those Scriptures “You are in error because you do not know the Scriptures…have you not read what God said to you…” Mt 22:29-32).
+1. That the believing Jew didn’t know what was Scripture.
+Now, if this is true, that means the Lord Jesus was wrong to have held the people accountable to those Scriptures “You are in error because you do not know the Scriptures…have you not read what God said to you…” (Mt.
+22:29-32).

-2. the believing Jew knew the canon because of an infallible Jewish magisterium.
+2. That the believing Jew knew the canon because of an infallible Jewish Magisterium.
 If that is the case, then when did this Jewish Magisterium become “fallible?”
 And since this “Jewish Magisterium” rejected the Apocrypha books, why did the Catholic church accept them?
 These two answers hold no water.

 The only acceptable answer is that the believing Jew knew by supernatural revelation.
 That was how the early Christians – and people in the darkest jungle – knew that the Bible is God’s Word – not by Rome’s “infallible” decision.
 Additionally, we also appeal to the historical development of the canon.

-Notice how Sola Scriptura is misdefined as “the Bible is [the] only and final authority.”
+Notice how the Catholic has mis-defined Sola Scriptura is as “the Bible is [the] only and final authority” whereas it’s defined as holding to the Bible as the only infallible authority.
 In the name of intellectual honesty, Catholics should learn what sola Scriptura means before venturing to attack it.